skn3/forme/README.md

 });
 ```

-Notice how we can pass values to the `form.validate(req, values)` call.
+Notice how we can pass values to the `form.validate(storage, values)` call.

 ## <a name="apiInput"></a> Input API